Fixed Tool Turning is the ornamental turning term for scraping.

 If you've used scrapers in wood turning, you get the idea: a metal tool with some profile is presented to the object whilst the object turns, and the tool scrapes off a very thin layer at a time.

 The shape of the scraping tool used in ornamental turning is a bit different than the one shown above as, in ornamental turning, the tool will need to be able to get into cracks and crevices created by the rosette.
-A bevel angle (α) of 20° is not uncommon.
+A bevel angle of 20-22° is typical, and 15° is not uncommon.